 When a relative recently made an oddly placed eugenics innuendo, I paused.
 I took a breath before responding.
 Having my “gratitude list” in the back of my mind led me to try and think of some good things about him.
 He’s kind, generous and loves our extended family.
 I don’t know where his comment came from and chose to ignore it.
 Was this the moment to confront him about some vague, misplaced belief about superior races?
 It didn’t feel like it.
 Instead, we moved on, and we still have a relationship.

 That’s not always possible.
 Some interactions can be vitriolic, nefarious and downright ugly.
 However, they don’t have to be.
 Although we cannot control anyone else, we can control our own reactions.
 How we react can have a huge impact on maintaining peace in trying times.
-Finding the strength to pause, breath and think before reacting is essential for continuing to be the salt and light.
+Finding the strength to pause, breathe and think before reacting is essential for continuing to be the salt and light.

 As an exercise, I ask myself, “Where is the good around you?
 What are some things for which you can be grateful?”
 Answering these questions helps me exercise my gratitude muscle, and the more I exercise it, the more I can give thanks.
 There’s so much good in the world.
 Sometimes, it’s just harder to see.